BondingThroughCoding/resources/css-guides/text-decoration.md

 ### Text Decoration Color

 `text-decoration-color` allows you to change the color of the underline, wavyline, or whatever stye of text decoration you have used within your CSS stylesheet.
 Similar to `color`, you can determine the color of the decoration by by giving the property the name of a color i.e. white, yellow, green, or you can give it something fancier called a hex code!
-See the `color` page to grab some more info on this property!
+See the `color` page to grab some more info on this property.

 ## Example